Using the Winter Sowing Technique with Vegetables

 Brassicas, along with onions + celery (started indoors) being transplanted

-In this article, I’ll share my findings about starting annual vegetables in winter sowing containers.
+Now I get to share my findings about starting annual vegetables in winter sowing containers.
 We’re basically creating mini Greenhouses!
 As I’m always interested in trying new ways to garden, I dove into this years ago.
 Over the years I’ve trialed a few different varieties of cool weather vegetable crops a few different ways.

 • out in the open

-• under row cover
+• under low tunnels

 • inside my cold frame